kgq0925/CarND-Vehicle-Detection-And-Tracking/writeup.md

 ### Discussion

 In this project, I use HOG and special binnings for feature extraction, and Linear SVM classifier was used for object detection.
 The SVM classifier can dectect vehicle well.
-But it cost about half an hour to apple the classifier on the 'project_video'.
+But it cost about half an hour to apple the classifier on the `project_video`.
 I think the performance is not good.
 To increase the efficiency of computing, parallel computing method may be a choice.
 I will all explore the deep learning approach to get a better performence.